nushell/nushell.github.io/commands/docs/compact.md

 ╰────────────╯
 ```

-Filter out all records where 'World' is null (Returns the table)
+Filter out all records where 'World' is null
 ```nu
 > [["Hello" "World"]; [null 3]] | compact World
 ╭───┬───────┬───────╮